Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

-The answer is yes, research on animals have shown promising potential of fenugreek extracts as an ovulation stimulant.
+The answer is yes, research on animals has shown the promising potential of fenugreek extracts as an ovulation stimulant.

-In fact, a research article published in the Iraqi Academic Scientific Journal in 2011 reports positive benefits between fenugreek and ovulation induction, indeed, significant elevation of estrogen and progesterone were reported, however, this study was done on rats.
+A research article published in the Iraqi Academic Scientific Journal in 2011 reports positive benefits between fenugreek and ovulation induction; indeed, significant elevation of estrogen and progesterone were reported; however, this study was done on rats.